CiscoTestAutomation/geniefiletransferutilslib/docs/introduction.rst

 ============

-The ``GenieFileTransferUtilsLibs`` package is a plugin derived implementation of the :MultiprotocolUtilities:`Multiprotocol File Transfer <http>` core utilities.
+The ``GenieFileTransferUtilsLibs`` package is a plugin derived implementation of the :multiprotocolutilities:`Multiprotocol File Transfer <http>` core utilities.

 The package provides various device agnostic APIs for supporting file transfer (image, core, etc.) operation using different protocols such as tftp, ftp, etc.